-After you have chosen the option of your preference, it will appear activated next to the application, indicating the status it will have regarding access to your location data.
+Once you have chosen the option of your preference, it will appear activated next to the application, indicating the status it will have regarding access to your location data.

 How do I know if an application is accessing location data in the background?

-For this reason, it is important that before partially or totally restricting an application to your location data you check that this does not negatively interfere with its performance.
+For this reason, it is important that before partially or totally restricting an application to your location data, you check that this does not negatively interfere with its performance.

 Turning location services on and off for apps you’ve already installed